“Revolution”: dancing against all odds

 Étienne Delorme, 25, Montreal

 A dancer with Les Grands Ballets Canadiens for four years, Étienne has a great interest in choreography.
 “I think I have a creative instinct more than a dancer’s instinct.
 I feel comfortable creating, that’s what excites me the most, and I would like to make a transition to the world of choreography.”
 His first ballet lesson, at the age of 10, left him with a bitter taste, but when he decided to dedicate his life to dance, he had no choice.
 “I knew it was important to take ballet lessons for technique, for the cleanliness of the movements.
 So I enrolled in a school where there were ballet lessons to have the best possible technique.
 My strength remains in the contemporary, but funny, today I have a bigger background in classical ballet, even if I hated it when I was younger.
 With his participation in the show, Étienne wants to encourage young people to be more creative.
-“I would also like it to allow me to get a foothold in the world of commercial dance, work for films, music videos, for example, and see what I could bring to this environment.”
+“I would also like it to allow me to get a foothold in the world of commercial dance, work for films, music videos, for example, and see what I might bring to this environment.”

 PHOTO COURTESY / OSA IMAGES / VAT